awsmug/torro-forms/readme.txt

 == Changelog ==

 = 1.0.0-beta.4 =
+* Added a template hierarchy for all frontend visuals
+* Added a new filter `torro_template_locations`
+* Elements and their types are now separate models
 * Reworked Form Settings CSS
-* Elements and their types are now separate models
 * Fixed problems with functions not existing in PHP 5.2
 * Fixed problems with shortcodes on start pages
 * Fixed problems with shortcodes, embedded in forms which have been included by shortcodes